hackclub/hackclub/workshops/interactive_sketch/README.md

 ## Processing our stroke

 Finally, let's listen for when the user releases the mouse.
+Under the `p.mouseDragged()` function, add:

 ```js
 p.mouseReleased = function() {